VOSMOS introduces DIY Virtual Events platform for user-created, customized virtual events

 - Users can design fast, intelligent, cost-effective, agile virtual events at the click of a button

-NEW DELHI, May 9, 2023 /PRNewswire/ -- VOSMOS, a tech start-up that specializes in Metaverse and virtual experiences, has launched VOSMOS.Events, a DIY or user-created virtual events platform.
-VOSMOS.Events empowers individuals and organizations to create both small and large-scale virtual events that are dynamic and secure.
-Developed by VOSMOS in India, the platform offers a subscription-based model that enables users to create virtual events ranging from 100 to more than 1 lakh participants.
-VOSMOS is a part of Kestone Integrated Marketing Services and promoted by CL Educate, the parent company of Career Launcher.
+NEW YORK, May 11, 2023 /PRNewswire/ -- VOSMOS, a tech start-up that specializes in Metaverse and virtual experiences, has launched VOSMOS.Events, a DIY or user-created virtual events platform.
+The subscription-based platform (https://vosmos.events) empowers individuals and organizations to create both small and large-scale virtual events that are dynamic and secure.
+VOSMOS is a leader in virtual event management in the US and Canada markets.
+The company has successfully organized virtual events across a wide range of sectors, including IT, FMCG, BFSI, and NGOs, among others.
+With VOSMOS.Events, the company is once again pushing the boundaries of what is possible in the virtual experiences space, providing a user-friendly platform that empowers anyone to create engaging and impactful events.

-The launch of VOSMOS.Events comes as a response to the rapidly growing virtual events market in India and across the globe.
-Virtual events gained immense popularity during the pandemic, becoming the go-to platform for every event.
-Initially, events were held on a rudimentary setup with the basic objective of allowing participants to listen and view the speakers.
-Even as offline events have resumed post-pandemic, there continues to be a virtual component, resulting in a wider market for virtual gatherings.
-As a result, VOSMOS.Events is poised to meet the demand for user-friendly virtual event solutions.
-The data driven base of the platform helps users leverage insights to better understand their customers.
+VOSMOS.Events enables users to create virtual events participants ranging from 100 to more than 100,000.
+The platform is poised to meet the demand for user-friendly virtual event solutions.
+The data driven base of the platform helps users leverage insights to better understand and service their customers.

-Piyush Gupta, the CEO of VOSMOS, remarked, "Virtual events continue to be popular even after the pandemic.
-At VOSMOS, we listened to the demands of our users, who wanted empowerment to control their virtual events and the virtual components of their physical events.
-They desired a platform that could provide them with virtual rooms, branding options, networking zones etc. to replicate the physical event.
-VOSMOS.Events meets all those requirements by offering users complete control.
-Furthermore, the subscription-based model allows them to choose only the features they require, providing them with the necessary flexibility."
+Piyush Gupta, CEO, VOSMOS, remarked, "At VOSMOS, we understand that virtual events are still in high demand post-pandemic.
+Our clients have expressed a desire for greater control over their virtual events, including the ability to customize virtual rooms, networking zones, and branding options.
+To meet these demands, we have developed VOSMOS.Events, a flexible subscription-based platform that offers complete control over virtual event components.
+Users can select only the features they require, providing them with the necessary flexibility."

-According to Piyush Gupta, "One of the most exciting and proud aspects of VOSMOS.Events is that it has been conceptualized and developed in India for the world.
-This platform offers unparalleled customization options and can be used by anyone, anywhere in the world.
-Whether you are an individual, small business owner, or a large corporation, the VOSMOS platform empowers you to create and manage your virtual event with ease."

-Organizing offline events is always a big task for event organizers, be it an individual, an agency, or an organization.
-Adding a virtual event component to it can make the process even more arduous.
-However, with VOSMOS.Events, setting up a virtual event takes only a few minutes.
-The platform provides a range of customizable options, including branding, slogans, ambiance, participant communication, networking, and much more, making it both convenient and personalized for users.

-VOSMOS.Events' key features include 3D Environment and Photorealistic; Theme & Templates; Live Streaming; Marketing Analytics, reports, and benchmarking; Simu-Live; Agenda Builder; Accessibility for differently-abled; Multiple language support; Chat & Networking; Polls/Survey/Feedback; Gamification & Leader board; Social Media Wall; Photo Booth; Exhibitors Space; Business card exchange; Resource Centre.
+VOSMOS.Events provides a range of customizable options, including branding, slogans, ambiance, participant communication, networking, and much more.
+The key features include 3D Environment and Photorealistic; Theme & Templates; Live Streaming; Marketing Analytics, reports, and benchmarking; Simu-Live; Agenda Builder; Accessibility for differently abled; Multiple language support; Chat & Networking; Polls/Survey/Feedback; Gamification & Leader board; Social Media Wall; Photo Booth; Exhibitors Space; Business card exchange; Resource Centre.

 About VOSMOS

-VOSMOS is a tech startup specializing in Metaverse and virtual experiences.
-It has offices in India and Singapore with presence across USA, EMEA, and APAC.
-VOSMOS is a part of Kestone Integrated Marketing Services and promoted by CL Educate, the parent company of Career Launcher.
-The company addresses the ever-changing mindset of customers in the Metaverse virtual reality.
-It empowers businesses to rethink reality and reimagine business with immersive solutions that are easy to use and scale.
-VOSMOS is creating digital transformation in the consumer space.
-VOSMOS offerings include Metaverse, customizable technology services, virtual events, and webinars.
+VOSMOS is a tech startup that specializes in Metaverse and virtual experiences solutions.
+With a global presence across the USA, EMEA, and APAC, the company is at the forefront of meeting the changing needs of customers in the rapidly evolving world of virtual reality.
+VOSMOS is committed to empowering businesses to rethink their approach to reality and explore the possibilities of immersive solutions that are easy to use and scalable.
+By doing so, VOSMOS is driving digital transformation in the consumer space and enabling companies to stay ahead of the curve.
+VOSMOS' offerings include a range of customizable technology services, virtual events, webinars, and Metaverse solutions.
+By leveraging these offerings, businesses can create unique and engaging experiences for their customers, while also streamlining their own operations and enhancing their competitive edge.
 Know more about VOSMOS here – https://vosmos.world and VOSMOS.Events here - https://vosmos.events

 SOURCE VOSMOS